-We believe that our executive compensation program reflects our commitment to strong corporate governance practices as evidenced by the following aspects of our executive compensation program:
+We believe the following aspects of our executive compensation program reflect our commitment to strong corporate governance:

-- Our Compensation Committee has overall responsibility for executive compensation plans, policies and programs, although our independent Board members approve recommendations made by our Compensation Committee regarding the compensation of our President and CEO; - Performance metrics that govern incentive compensation are defined by our Compensation Committee at the start of each fiscal year and are reviewed by our Compensation Committee at the end of the year; - Our executive compensation program, in the aggregate, rewards performance in a variety of ways, aimed at a balanced assessment based on the Company's strategic objectives; - Individual and corporate multiplier ranges in our incentive compensation program are developed and implemented such that payouts are capped at a predetermined maximum amount, irrespective of performance that exceeds objectives; - Our Compensation Committee has the ability to exercise its discretion to reduce or eliminate incentive compensation payouts; - We have share ownership guidelines in place for our President and CEO, pursuant to which he must hold shares of Common Stock, vested in-the-money stock options and unvested restricted stock units in an aggregate amount equal to at least three times his base salary within 5 years of the adoption of the guidelines or date of hire, whichever is later.
-As of the Record Date, Mr. Lewis satisfied these guidelines; - We also have share ownership guidelines in place for certain of our other senior executives, pursuant to which they must hold shares of Common Stock, vested in-the-money stock options and unvested restricted stock units in an aggregate amount equal to his or her base salary within 5 years of the adoption of the guidelines or date of hire, whichever is later.
-As of the Record Date, Mr. Adsett, Ms. Pellizzari and Ms. Schaeffer satisfied these guidelines.
-Mr. Goll and Mr. Tombesi are no longer subject to our share ownership guidelines; - Our Compensation Committee regularly meets in executive session without members of management present;

-- Our independent compensation consultant reports directly to the Compensation Committee and meets regularly with the Compensation Committee without management present; - The employment agreements for our named executive officers do not provide for tax "gross-ups" or severance payments on a change in control absent termination of the named executive officer's employment; - Our executive compensation program seeks to balance short-term pay opportunities through annual cash incentives with long-term incentive opportunities through equity awards and employs both fixed compensation components (base salary) and variable compensation components (annual cash incentives and equity awards); and - Our insider trading policy prohibits our employees, including officers, and directors from (i) engaging in hedging transactions (whether through the use of financial instruments such as prepaid variable forwards, equity swaps, collars, exchange funds or otherwise) involving the Company's securities and (ii) pledging the Company's securities as collateral for loans of any type without the prior approval of the Compensation Committee.
-No such pledges were approved during 2019.
+- Our Compensation Committee has overall responsibility for executive compensation plans, policies and programs, although our independent Board members approve recommendations made by our Compensation Committee regarding the compensation of our President and CEO; - Performance metrics that govern incentive compensation are established by our Compensation Committee at the start of each fiscal year and are reviewed by our Compensation Committee at the end of the year; - Our executive compensation program, in the aggregate, rewards performance and aims to drive the Company's strategic objectives; - Payouts made pursuant to individual and corporate multiplier ranges are capped at a predetermined maximum amount, irrespective of performance that exceeds objectives; - Our Compensation Committee has the ability to exercise its discretion to reduce or eliminate incentive compensation payouts; - We have share ownership guidelines in place for our President and CEO, pursuant to which he must hold shares of Common Stock, vested in-the-money stock options and unvested RSUs having an aggregate value equal to at least three times his base salary within five years of the adoption of the guidelines or date of hire, whichever is later.
+As of the Record Date, Mr. Lewis satisfied these guidelines; - We also have share ownership guidelines in place for certain of our other senior executives, pursuant to which they must hold shares of Common Stock, vested in-the-money stock options and unvested RSUs having an aggregate value equal to his or her base salary within five years of the adoption of the guidelines or date of hire, whichever is later.
+As of the Record Date, Mr. Adsett, Ms. Bonstein, Dr. Flammer and Ms. Schaeffer satisfied these guidelines; - Our Compensation Committee regularly meets in executive session without members of management present; - Our independent compensation consultant reports directly to the Compensation Committee and meets regularly with the Compensation Committee without members of management present; - The employment agreements for our named executive officers do not provide for tax "gross-ups" or payments on a change in control absent termination of the named executive officer's employment; - Our executive compensation program seeks to balance short-term pay opportunities through annual cash incentives with long-term incentive opportunities through equity awards and employs both fixed compensation components (base salary) and variable compensation components (annual cash incentives and equity awards); - Our insider trading policy prohibits our employees, including officers and directors, from (i) engaging in hedging transactions (whether through the use of financial instruments such as prepaid variable forwards, equity swaps, collars, exchange funds or otherwise) involving the Company's securities and (ii) pledging the Company's securities as collateral for loans of any type without the prior approval of the Chief Financial Officer or General Counsel.
+Executive officers seeking to pledge the Company's securities as collateral must receive approval from the Compensation Committee.
+No such pledges were approved during 2021; and